pixelmord/drupal-graphql-demo/README.md

 ## Screencast 01 - Setup and install Drupal together with the GraphQl module for local development

 You can find the Screencast here on Youtube: https://www.youtube.com/watch?v=Fx1Gz-BVNx8&t=1s&list=PLkitwIEsz4riIjHgug6IRgz-698TSvKEF&index=1

+## Screencast 02 - GraphQl queries

+We dive more into understanding queries that are created by the graphql_core module from the Drupal schema and how to use them.
+You can find the Screencast here on Youtube: https://www.youtube.com/watch?v=Q0hTG5ASzx0&list=PLkitwIEsz4riIjHgug6IRgz-698TSvKEF&index=2